FREQUENTLY ASKED QUESTIONS

 What is the Innocence Project's relationship with the Benjamin N. Cardozo School of Law?

 The Innocence Project was founded at Cardozo School of Law and housed there until becoming an independent 501(c)(3) non-profit organization in 2004.
+The Innocence Project is still affiliated with Cardozo School of Law.
+Each year law students from the school participate in Innocence Clinic, providing critical help in our efforts to exonerate the wrongly convicted.

 How many innocent people are there in prison?